Fusion-Party-Aus/Formal-Documents/Constitution.md

 ### 96. Maximum consecutive terms for Association office bearers and members of elected committees

 1. Association office bearers are not eligible to stand for re-election to the same office-bearing position when they have filled the position for three consecutive terms.

+2. Office bearers may stand for re-election beyond this limit in supplementary elections triggered when an office-bearing position returns a result of “Seek further candidates”.

 ### 97. General fund-raising by Branches and Local Campaign Teams